Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

                  and size <= 32MB }
      }

-Reference config file is avaialble [here]()
+Reference config file is available [here](https://github.com/Seagate/cortx-experiments/blob/rajkumarpatel2602-robinhood-pengine/daos-cortx/src/samples/posix.conf)
+Make sure to make above relevant changes in fields mentioned above.

-* start scan
+* Start Robinhood scan and update

  `/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/posix.conf`

- * info
+* Query database

  `/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/rbh-report --fs-info --class-info`

 ## Test for daos to CORTX and vice-versa data movement

-In this excercise object movements from daos to cortx and cortx to daos will be made sure.
+In this exercise object movements from daos to cortx and cortx to daos will be made sure.
 This exercise will be carried out by defining policies inside a container and running those policies using robinhood policy engine.
-There are two pre-requisites to carry out this test mentioned below.
+There are two prerequisites to carry out this test mentioned below.

-* daos server node running on one VM
+* Daos server node running on one VM

   - follow this [document](https://github.com/Seagate/cortx-experiments/blob/main/daos-cortx/docs/setup_daos.md) to setup daos and creating container.

-* cortx server node running on second VM
+* Cortx server node running on second VM

   - follow this [document](https://github.com/Seagate/cortx/blob/main/QUICK_START.md) to setup cortx on your vm.

-* once everything is in-place let's start with the datamovement test by following below steps on daos node which is hosting robinhood policy engine.
+* Once everything is in-place let's start with the data movement test by following the steps below on daos node which is hosting robinhood policy engine.

-1. create obejcts in a daos container (i.e. inside dfuse mount point)
+1. Create objects in a daos container (i.e. inside dfuse mount point)

+- create larger and smaller objects inside the container.

-These object(s) are going to be moved to s3 bucket and downloaded from there to doas container directory
+- These object(s) are going to be moved to s3 bucket and downloaded from there to doas container directory.

-2. scan the database and check contents of the container on robinhood's database
+2. Create config file and add policies and start Scanning the database and check contents of the container on robinhood's database

+- Readily available config files with correct config options are present [here]()

-`/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/posix.conf`
+`/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/daos_cortx.conf`

 `/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/rbh-report --fs-info --class-info`

-3. create s3 bucket
+3. Create s3 bucket

 `aws s3 mb s3://daos-perf-test-bucket`

-4. run the policy to move larger obejcts (daos_to_cortx_archive policy)
+4. Run the policy to move larger objects (daos_to_cortx_archive policy)

-`/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/posix.conf --run=daos_cortx(all)`
+`/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/posix.conf --run=daos_to_cortx_archive(all)`

-5. check contents on cotainer and on s3 bucket
+5. Check contents on container and on s3 bucket

 `ls`